-Q: How many credits are required for the Master of Finance - Financial Data Analytics Option?
+Q: How many credits are required for the Master of Finance – FDA Option?

 Q: Is the program accredited?

-A: This program is STEM designated, allowing 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.
+A: Yes, this program is STEM designated, allowing 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.

-Q: Does it matter if I don't have an undergraduate degree in finance?
+Q: Does it matter if I do not have an undergraduate degree in finance?

 A: An undergraduate degree in finance is not required; we examine a candidate’s quantitative skills when making an admission decision.
-In addition, our curriculum will prepare those candidates without any finance background with necessary foundation knowledge.
-Please refer to the Master of Finance- Financial Data Analytics Option Plan of Study for details.
+In addition, our curriculum will prepare those candidates without any finance background with necessary foundational knowledge.
+Please refer to the Master of Finance—FDA option plan of study for details.

 Q: Can I choose a specific concentration?

-A: The Financial Data Analysis Option allows you to specialize your studies on big data and analytical problems in finance and culminates in a capstone course that immerses you in real-world case analyses.
-The curriculum is designed to enable to you to solve practical problems such as financial fraud detection and financial forecast risks.
+A: No, but the Financial Data Analytics Option allows you to specialize your studies on big data and analytical problems in finance and culminates in a capstone course that immerses you in real-world case analyses.

 Q: Does the program offer any experiential learning opportunities?

 A: Our courses employ experiential learning techniques to bridge the gap between theory and practice.
-For example, using up-to-date data from various sources and real-life scenarios, students assess, make financial projections, and create optimal stock portfolios tailored to a customer’s needs.
+For example, using up-to-date data from various sources and real-life scenarios, students create, assess, and make financial projections for an optimal stock portfolio tailored to a customer’s needs.

 Q: Do you allow students to transfer credits into the program?